 VONK_ateliers offers working places for 25 visual artists in Hasselt and Genk.
 Divided over 3 buildings, artists can rent an atelier on a yearly basis.
 Applying for an atelier is possible through the yearly open call in May.
-VONK_ateliers also engages in specific trajectories with select artists to actively deepen and develop their artistic practice.
+VONK_ateliers also engages in specific trajectories with the selected artists to actively deepen and develop their artistic practice.

 In my recent works, I move towards abstraction by trading the traditional support for a shaped panel.
 For some, the physical borders of the traditional canvas give more grip on what is going on within these borders.
 However, I tend to ask myself whether this kind of comfort gives me the challenge I need.

 These predetermined edges makes me anxious about limitations, but at the same time, this almost unlimited physical freedom results in multiple visual restrictions.

 My practice is largely shaped by the stylistic and technical side of making and how these can inform art and life.
 Fluctuating between painting, drawing, photography and sculpture, I structure the tensions that exist between modes of representation, materiality and technique.

 Brecht Koelman is educated as a philosopher.
 It is only one step from the garden to the Garden, the Garden of Epicurus, this philosophical school that opened to both men and women in 306 BC, where Epicurus taught the way to attain ataraxia, this peace of mind that stems from moderation and harmony in existence, as a foundation for happiness.
 "The idea of a private garden is a recurring theme in my work," he explains.
 “I often paint in my own garden and did residences in isolated places, such as Isola Comacina or Vélez Blanco.